yasser3434/portfolio/README.md

 ### [Query Genius](https://github.com/djibygass/QueryGenius) ... in progress
 - **Overview:**<br>

-This project is a web application designed to convert natural language text into SQL queries using a fine-tuned OpenAI GPT model.<br>
+This project is a web application designed to convert natural language text into SQL queries using a fine-tuned OpenAI GPT model.
+Here are the most important steps of the project :<br>

-- **Technologies Used:** AWS Services - Boto3 - Flask - Pandas - OpenAI API for accessing the GPT model

   **Model FineTuning**: Fine-Tuning GPT-3.5 on Custom Dataset with sql queries.<br>
   **API Integration**: Utilizes a fine-tuned OpenAI GPT model through an API.<br>
   **Cloud Storage**: Stores session data and user queries securely in the cloud using AWS services.<br>